spm/spm-docs/docs/installation/standalone.md

 !!! failure "What to do if I get the error `readlink: illegal option -- f` on a Mac?"

-    Change the last line of `run_spm12.sh` so that it reads:
+    Change the last line of `run_spmxx.sh` so that it reads:
     ```
     dirname $0`/${MACAPP}spm12_${MWE_ARCH} $*
     ```